 Summer in Wonderland.

-The end of ’18 brought three albums that I’ve listened to this year.
+The end of ’18 also brought three outstanding albums that I’ve listened to in this year.
 They shouldn’t be left behind unmentioned.

 Tropical Fuck Storm – A Laughing Death in Meatspace